corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

                             If the provided host is unreachable, the node will try to auto-discover its public one.

 *Default:* not defined

-relay
-If provided, the node will attempt to tunnel inbound connections via an external relay.
-The relay’s address will be
-                            advertised to the network map service instead of the provided `p2pAddress`.

-relayHost
-Hostname of the relay machine

-remoteInboundPort
-A port on the relay machine that accepts incoming TCP connections.
-Traffic will be forwarded from this port to the local port specified in `p2pAddress`.

-username
-Username for establishing an SSH connection with the relay.

-privateKeyFile
-Path to the private key file for SSH authentication.
-The private key must not have a passphrase.

-publicKeyFile
-Path to the public key file for SSH authentication.

-sshPort
-Port to be used for SSH connection, default `22`.

 rpcAddress (deprecated)